microsoft/live-share/docs/use/vscode.md

 #### Linux browser integration

-To enable joining via the browser on Linux, Once Live Share completes the installation process, you will be prompted to run a command like this (where <VERSION> is replaced by the Live Share extension version):
+To enable joining via the browser on Linux, Once Live Share completes the installation process, you will be prompted to run a command that has been copied to the clipboard in a Terminal window.
+You'll need to specify your sudo password when prompted.

+The command will look like this (where VERSION is replaced by the Live Share extension version):

-`sudo sh ~/.vscode/extensions/ms-vsliveshare.vsliveshare-<VERSION>/node_modules/@vsliveshare/vscode-launcher-linux/install.sh /usr/share/code/code ~/.vscode/extensions/ms-vsliveshare.vsliveshare-<VERSION>/cascade.json `
+`sudo sh ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/node_modules/@vsliveshare/vscode-launcher-linux/install.sh /usr/share/code/code ~/.vscode/extensions/ms-vsliveshare.vsliveshare-VERSION/cascade.json `

+If you skip this step, you can still [join collaboration sessions manually](#join-manually), but you will not be able to join by opening an invite link in the browser.

-If you skip this step, you can generate the command later by hitting **Ctrl+Shift+P** and running the "Live Share: Launcher Setup" command.
+You can always access the command again later, by hitting **Ctrl+Shift+P** and running the "Live Share: Launcher Setup" command.
+The command will be copied to your clipboard.

-Note that you can also  force a re-instlall by by deleting `/usr/share/applications/vsls-launcher.desktop`

 ## Sign in